 4 By 4 Brewing Company

 A laidback community brewery offering games, great beer, and extra-friendly staff.
 It’s located across the street from Sequiota Park.
 Many come to enjoy a pint or flight after exercising on the Galloway Trail.
-Free popcorn available and a pizza food truck nearby.
+Free popcorn is available and a pizza food truck is nearby.

 Tie and Timber Beer Co.